 You can use the following widgets to create a Journey:

 - Journey Triggers: Use the Journey Trigger widget to define the rules by which a contact enters a Journey.
-Every trigger has a different function and can be used to design a creative Journey that will engage your contacts, and automate your email marketing process.
+Every trigger has a different function and can be used to design a creative Journey that will engage your contacts and automate your email marketing process.
 Learn More

 - Journey Actions: Use a Journey Action widget to define what should be done for the contact inside the Journey.
 An email message can be sent, the contact’s profile can be updated, a contact tag can be assigned, or the subscription status of a list can be changed.
 Learn More

 - Journey Filters: Use a Journey Filter widget to add branching logic to the Journey.
-You can have the contact flow into different branches depending upon which segment it belongs to.
+You can have the contact flow into different branches depending on which segment it belongs to.
 You can also use filters to do split testing with A|B testing or Percentage Splits.
 Learn More

 - Journey Delays: Use a Journey Delay widget to inject pauses into the Journey.
-You can pause for a certain period of time or until a specific date and time.
+You can pause for a certain period or until a specific date and time.
 The most common use of Delays is for an onboarding series in which you want to send a series of emails to the contact, but put a pause in between each email.
 Learn More

 - Journey End: Use the Journey End widget to terminate a Journey.
 Every connected branch within a Journey must terminate with an End widget.
 Learn More

-📋 Note: All actions, filters, and delays have two nodes each to accept input and give an output.
+Note: All actions, filters, and delays have two nodes each to accept input and give an output.

 Managing Journeys